 A private summer camp may not be required to provide gluten-free accommodations to campers with celiac disease or gluten sensitivity.
 The reason is twofold.

-First, camps may not consider it a “reasonable” modification to have to provide a separate meal for one camper when a busy summer camp is responsible for feeding hundreds of children simultaneously.
+First, camps may not consider it a “reasonable” modification to provide a separate meal for one camper when a busy summer camp is responsible for feeding hundreds of children simultaneously.

 Second, a camp may say attendance at their camp is a choice, and therefore a parent or child could choose a different summer camp that is known to accommodate individuals following special diets.

 Anecdotally, my friend tried to navigate this issue for her celiac daughter.
-Her daughter had attended a 6-week sleepaway camp on the East coast for many years before she was diagnosed with celiac disease at the age of 13.
-When my friend asked if the camp would accommodate her now celiac daughter with gluten-free meals, the camp owner told her he couldn’t accommodate her given the chaos of feeding thousands of campers at one time.
+Her daughter had attended a 6-week sleepaway camp on the East coast for many years before she was diagnosed with celiac disease at 13 years old.
+When my friend asked if the camp would accommodate her now celiac daughter with gluten-free meals, the camp owner told her he couldn’t accommodate her, given the chaos of feeding thousands of campers at one time.

 Can People with Celiac Disease Qualify for Disability Benefits?